Bart Sells His Soul: Plot

-As punishment for changing the church's opening hymn as a prank to "In the Garden of Eden" by I. Ron Butterfly, Reverend Lovejoy makes Bart clean the organ pipes; Milhouse is made to help for snitching on Bart.
-Bart is furious with Milhouse (who claimed he didn't want his soul to go to hell), and after proclaiming there is no such thing as a soul, he agrees to sell his to Milhouse for $5 on a piece of paper which reads "Bart Simpson's soul".
+As punishment for changing the church's opening hymn as a prank to "In-A-Gadda-Da-Vida" by Iron Butterfly, Reverend Lovejoy makes Bart clean the organ pipes; Milhouse also receives the same punishment for snitching on Bart.
+Bart is furious with Milhouse, who defends himself by saying he did not want his soul to go to hell.
+Bart declares that there is no such thing as a soul, prompting him to sell to Milhouse for $5 a paper that reads "Bart Simpson's Soul".
 Lisa warns Bart that he will regret selling his soul, but he dismisses her fears.

 Bart experiences several unusual phenomena, such as automatic doors refusing to open for him and no longer finding any humor in Itchy and Scratchy.
 He begins to fear that he really has lost his soul and tries to get it back from Milhouse, who refuses to return it for less than $50.
-After having a nightmare and being taunted by Lisa, Bart again desperately tries to persuade Milhouse to return his soul.
-Milhouse informs Bart that he traded the paper to Comic Book Guy at the Android's Dungeon.
+After having a nightmare and being taunted by Lisa, Bart again desperately tries to persuade Milhouse to return his soul, going so far as to travel across town after the Van Houten family moved out of their house due to fumigation.
+Milhouse informs Bart that he traded the paper to Comic Book Guy at the Android's Dungeon for ALF-themed POGs.

-The next morning, Comic Book Guy tells Bart that he sold the piece of paper, but refuses to reveal its new owner.
+The next morning, Comic Book Guy tells Bart that he sold the paper, but refuses to reveal its new owner.
 Saddened, Bart walks home in the rain and prays to God for his soul in his bedroom.
-When a piece of paper with the words "Bart Simpson's soul" floats down from above, Bart discovers that Lisa bought his soul to return it to him.
-While she explains philosophers' views on the human soul, Bart eats the piece of paper, overjoyed at getting his soul back.
+When the paper floats down in front of him, Bart discovers that Lisa bought his soul to return it to him.
+While she explains philosophers' views on the human soul, Bart eats the paper, overjoyed at getting his soul back.

 In the subplot, Moe tries to expand his customer base by turning his bar into a family theme restaurant with the name Uncle Moe's Family Feedbag.
 However, Moe's surly personality proves to be unfitting for him running a family restaurant; that, along with the stress of running the business by himself, ultimately unnerves him, and he soon snaps at a little girl.
 The horrified customers abandon the restaurant, forcing Moe's to revert to a run-down tavern.